asnota/conceptfr/README.md

 It was observed, that the sentences with a BERTScore below 0.7 had no semantic match, therefore were eliminated from the dataset.

 ### Concepts validity verification
-The automated cleaning also included the elimination of entries, where the main concept was not informative (abbreviations) or contained insults, done via a manual check of the concepts validity.
+The automated cleaning also included the elimination of entries, where the main concept was not informative (abbreviations) or contained insults, done via a manual check of the validity of concepts.

 ### Missing French main concepts replacement
 Whenever the French equivalent of the main English concept was not scraped, filling in the missing French concept was done using <a href="https://pypi.org/project/detectlanguage/">deep-translator API</a>.